anbrog/finance-papers/docs/README.md

 ## Alternative: Keep Streamlit + Export Snapshots

 Best of both worlds:
+**Use both approaches:**
-1. Use Streamlit Cloud for live updates: https://anbrog-finance-papers.streamlit.app
+1. Use Streamlit Cloud for live updates: https://finance-papers.streamlit.app
 2. Export snapshots to GitHub Pages for archival/sharing